ViennaMike/ChatterPi/README.md

 ## Hardware

 The software was developed on a Raspberry Pi 3 Model A+.
 It should certainly run on a Pi 3B+ or a Pi 4.
-I plan on testing it on a Pi Zero W, but have not done so yet.
+I don't know about a Pi 2, and it does NOT run correctly on a Pi Zero.

 In addition to the Raspberry Pi, you&#39;ll need a USB sound card.
 This is needed for several reasons.
 First, if you plan to use an external sound source, you need a way to get audio into your Pi.
 Second, besides not producing very good sound, the audio out connector may share timing with the Pulse Width Modulation (PWM) code that is needed to drive the servo, creating conflicts.
 Use of an inexpensive USB sound card solves both issues.
 I&#39;ve used one from Adafruit that sells for less than $5 and works well (see [https://www.adafruit.com/product/1475](https://www.adafruit.com/product/1475)).
 You will need TRS (standard stereo) plugs or an adapter to go into the headphone and microphone jacks on the sound card.
 The card does not work with a TRRS (combination microphone / stereo headphone plug.
 You only need a microphone or other external sound source if you wish to use one.
 Otherwise you can use audio .wav files that you save on the Raspberry Pi.
 You still need the USB sound card for audio output, however.